Get debt relief now. We've helped 205 clients find attorneys today.

 The Hawaii Homestead Exemption

-Most people want to know whether they can keep valuable property, like their home, before filing for bankruptcy.
-If you qualify for the Hawaii homestead exemption, you can protect some or all of the equity in your house.
-This article explains how much the Hawaii homestead exemption will cover and how to apply it in your bankruptcy case.
+If you're considering filing for bankruptcy, the Hawaii homestead exemption will help you protect the equity in your house.
+This article explains how much home equity allowed in Hawaii using a homestead exemption and how to apply it in bankruptcy.

-Hawaii lets filers use either the federal exemption system or Hawaii's state exemption system, so you'll have two homestead amounts to choose between.
+Hawaii lets filers use either the federal exemption system or Hawaii's state exemption system.
 However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.

 Federal Homestead Exemption